 These job postings are exclusively for the UCLA Anderson student and alumni community and include upper management and executive-level positions.
 Employers are able to post their positions at no charge.
 All postings come from companies that are specifically interested in hiring UCLA Anderson MBA students and alumni.
 Anderson students and alumni review the listings and contact the firms directly.

 All EMBAs are welcome to participate in the UCLA Anderson Experienced MBA Resume Book which is made available to employers and contains resumes of Anderson's, EMBAs, FEMBAs and alumni.

 On-campus recruiting is open to EMBA students in their second year for full-time positions, and in the beginning of their first year for summer internship positions.

-All UCLA Anderson students and alums have access to the on-line Alumni Directory.
+UCLA Anderson Alumni Directory: All UCLA Anderson students and alums have access to the on-line Alumni Directory.
 The UCLA Anderson Alumni Network is a powerful resource for connecting with alums locally or worldwide.
 The database can be searched by region, industry, job function, company name or UCLA Anderson student club membership.
-Anderson alumni are characteristically very supportive and helpful to other members of the Anderson community, so this is one of our students' most important networking resources!
+Anderson alumni are characteristically very supportive and helpful to other members of the Anderson community, so this is an EMBA student's most important networking resource!

-Subscribing to alumni e-mail lists is a great way to gather information and network with Anderson alumni.
-The Alumni Office maintains over 50 listservs that are based on geographic location, industry and function specialty, and special interest.
+Alumni E-Mail Lists: Subscribing to alumni e-mail lists is a great way to gather information and network with Anderson alumni.
+The Alumni Office maintains over 50 lists that are based on geographic location, industry and function specialty, and special interest.
 Regional alumni e-mail lists can also provide a great two-way communication vehicle to connect with alums and tap into job leads through the alumni network.
-In addition, subscribers to the Alumni Jobs E-Mail List receive real-time job listings via e-mail from the Parker CMC and UCLA Anderson Alumni.
-Jobs come from listings in the Parker CMC Classifieds and from direct postings by alumni.